cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

 ## Summary

-This tutorial series covered creating an OpenVINO plugin to improve inference inference speed in the Unity game engine.
+This tutorial series covered creating an OpenVINO plugin to improve inference speed in the Unity game engine.